This post may contain affiliate links. Please see my full disclosure for details.

 Hi Bold Bakers!

 One of the Bigger Bolder Baking team’s favorite recipes is Gemma’s Best Ever Blondies.
-From Ira, our cameraman, to Kevin & Gemma, this is one of our personal favorites!
 Who could resist the texture of a brownie infused with the flavors of caramel, vanilla, and white chocolate?
 Even though I’m a self-proclaimed chocoholic, blondies hit the spot in a whole different way.

 Just like the rest of my recipes, my style is all about the classics reinvented.
 Made with coconut sugar, monkfruit sweetener, and almond flour, my Gluten Free Blondies are every bit as rich and decadent as the original recipes you’re used to.